 Use the minimal profile when RHEL 9 needs a newer CLI runtime without the web stack, for example sudo dnf module install --assumeyes php:8.3/minimal.

-The first line is the decisive answer: the dotted PHP release and the cli SAPI.
+The first line shows the dotted PHP release and the cli SAPI.
 The exact version depends on the distro release or selected RHEL 9 module stream.

 Related: How to check PHP version